AlexMamCoding/MPDD/README.md

 # MPDD
-This is a respository for a MM competition for an ACM MM 2025 event.
+This is a respository for an MM competition of an ACM MM 2025 event.